We don’t support this browser anymore.

 Performance Analysis

-Nick Train's relatively conservative investment approach has tended to come into its own in falling markets, although it's also tended to lag a rapidly rising one.
+Train's relatively conservative investment approach has tended to come into its own in falling markets, although it's tended to lag a rapidly rising one.

 Investment Philosophy

-Nick Train invests clients' money as if it was his own and takes a long-term view on investment performance.
+Train invests clients' money as if it were his own and takes a long-term view on investment performance.
 He thinks there are a small number of exceptional companies with strong brands, loyal customers and the ability to grow profits year after year.

 Process and Portfolio Construction

-The manager tends to hold between 20 and 30 companies so each one can form quite a big part of the portfolio and have a significant effect on returns.
-This, combined with the manager's freedom to invest in smaller companies, adds risk.
+Train analyses companies with a time horizon of a decade or longer in mind.
+This buy and hold approach means he makes few changes to the fund year on year.
+He tends to hold between 20 and 30 companies so each one can form quite a big part of the fund and have a significant impact on overall returns.
+This, combined with his freedom to invest in smaller companies, adds risk.

 Please note the fund takes charges from capital, which could boost the income, but reduces the potential for capital growth.